cannable/tbh/README.md

 ## Running

-To call your custom target, run `tbh target hello-world`.
+To call your custom target, run `tbh run hello-world`.